'Sometimes that traffic is wicked': Bend road projects, detours lead to backups on other streets around town - KTVZ

 Some are late for appointments; others like listening to music during extra time on the road

 BEND, Ore.
 (KTVZ) -- The Neff/Purcell intersection improvements project began in February.
 The work will widen the busy corner from lanes from three to four, to improve traffic flow in the area.
-It's expected to be completed in the summer.
-But for now, it's causing significant backups in some other parts of Bend, such as Division Street.
+It's expected to be completed in the summer, and joins other projects around town that are resulting in detoured traffic making adjacent streets busier.

+Take Division Street, for example, which has seen impacts for some time from ODOT's Third Street project and its resulting lane closures.

 Erika Arbak is a Bend resident who often uses Division Street to get to work.
 She doesn't mind the wait, since she can listen to music during her commute: "Probably about 10 to 15 minutes (in traffic), which can be frustrating.
 But honestly, I like listening to music in my car, so it's not too much of a wait, or too much of a big deal for me."